aquen509/alpha-zero-general/README.md

 ```
 The script accepts optional positional arguments for the Python version and virtual environment path if you need to customise them (for example: `python setup_env.py 3.14 .venv`).

+> **Note for Windows users:** The dependency list now relies on the `pygame-ce` wheels, which provide Python 3.14 compatible builds.
+If you previously installed the legacy `pygame` package, uninstall it from your environment before running the helper.

 ### Experiments
 We trained a PyTorch model for 6x6 Othello (~80 iterations, 100 episodes per iteration and 25 MCTS simulations per turn).
 This took about 3 days on an NVIDIA Tesla K80.
 The pretrained model (PyTorch) can be found in ```pretrained_models/othello/pytorch/```.
 You can play a game against it using ```pit.py```.
 Below is the performance of the model against a random and a greedy baseline with the number of iterations.
 ![alt tag](https://github.com/suragnair/alpha-zero-general/raw/master/pretrained_models/6x6.png)